data-nihilist/LetsLearnCSharp/README.md

   From VS Code, select File at the top of your desktop screen, then "Open"
 </li>
 <li>
-  Now, you should be in an empty VS Code session named <directory_name>.
+  Now, you should be in an empty VS Code session named `directory_name`.
 </li>
 <li>
   Select Terminal at the top of your desktop screen, then "New Terminal"  This will open the VS Code integrated terminal.
 </li>
 <li>
-  Finally, from within this directory's root path of the integrated terminal: $dotnet new console -o ./<project_name>
+  Finally, from within this directory's root path of the integrated terminal: $dotnet new console -o ./`project_name`
 </li>
 </ol>
-Tip: <project_name> should be representative of what you're accomplishing with this project.
+Tip: `project_name` should be representative of what you're accomplishing with this project.
 If it's a "firing range" type of deal, name your new project that!

+<h4>You should get a pop-up from the .NET extension we installed asking if you'd like to configure a project suite: Accept this offering!</h4>

 <h3>Now you should have a fully templated C# program - wahoo!</h3>

-<h4>You should get a pop-up from the .NET extension we installed asking if you'd like to configure a project suite: Accept this offering!</h4>

 <h2>Let's test this out:</h2>
 <ol>
   <li>
-    In your integrated terminal, ensure you're in the root of your project folder: ~/root/<directory_name>/<project_name> $
+    In your integrated terminal, ensure you're in the root of your project folder: ~/root/directory_name/project_name $
   </li>
   <li>
-    Run the .NET build command: ~/root/<directory_name>/<project_name> $dotnet build
+    Run the .NET build command: ~/root/directory_name/project_name $dotnet build
   </li>
       This pre-compiles any existing code and looks for errors.
   <li>
-    Run the .NET run command: ~/root/<directory_name>/<project_name> $dotnet run
+    Run the .NET run command: ~/root/directory_name/project_name $dotnet run
   </li>
-      This will execute any code living in the Program.cs file that the ```dotnet new console -o``` command created for you
+      This will execute any code living in the Program.cs file that the `dotnet new console -o` command created for you
 </ol>

 <h3>At this point, "Hello World!" should be in your terminal output.
 You can safely delete everything in that file and start coding!</h3>